 When a person combines Adderall and alcohol, they may experience the following symptoms:

-- Increased body temperature, possible up to hyperthermia
+- Increased body temperature, possibly up to hyperthermic levels

 - Rapid or irregular heart rate (arrhythmia)